Doctrinal Statement of First Stone Ministries

 2 Matt 5:29-30; 7:16-27; Mark 4:16-19; John 15:1-6; Rom 8:12-14; Gal 6:7-9; Heb 10:26-29; James 2:14-26; 2 Pet 2:18-21; 1 John 1:6-7; 2:3-6, 15, 29; 3:6-10, 14-20, 24; 5:18; Rev 2:4-17, 20-23, 26; 3:1-3, 5.

 We believe the Bible is the inspired Word of God; and therefore believe that an obedience to God's Word will bring about the healing process and freedom from the bondage of sexual brokenness.
+We believe it is necessary for sincere believers to yield to the Holy Spirit to bring about transformation and continued sanctification.

 A First Stone Ministries Creed – A Community Declaration of Faith